m5stack/m5-docs/docs/en/quick_start/m5core/m5stack_core_get_started_MicroPython.md

 ## Complete

-?> *Absolutely, For being more familiar with M5, you can contact us for a WorkShop <support@m5stack.com>*
+?> *Absolutely, For being more familiar with M5, you can read [the tutorial documentation of UIFlow](https://m5stack.github.io/UIFlow_doc/cn/index.html).*

 ## Video Tutorial